idiv-biodiversity/pollen-limitation-data-descriptor/Scripts/README.md

-# Running scripts respects a certain order
+# The order of running the scripts matters

 1. Prepare data and compute Effect Sizes (ES)
-2. Make graphs
+2. Create figures

 ## 1) Prepare data and compute Effect Sizes (ES)

 ### 1.1 Run `Compute_ES.R`

-No aggregation takes place, just computing ES using several methods.
+Computing ES for each record using several methods.

-Several ways of computing ES were tested.
-Results are saved at `Output/cache/master_es_multi_methods.csv`.
+### 1.2 Run `Prepare_data.R`

-No need to run the helper script `ES_functions.R` which contains the helper ES functions.
-The helpers are run on the fly when executing `Compute_ES.R`.
+This script produces the cleaned version of the GloPL data, which is further used for making the figures.

-### 1.2 Run `prepare_data.R`
+### Simple descriptive statistics and ES ANOVA (optional)

-This script produces the cleaned version of the GloPL data, which is further used for making the graphs.
+Run the `Check_simple_stats.R` script to check some simple descriptive statistics and run ANOVA on the effect size explained by the level of supplementation.

-## 2) Make graphs
+## 2) Create figures
-The order of script execution is not an issue this time, with the exception that before executing `Whittaker_biomes_plot.R` one must run `Extract_temp_rainfall.R`.
+The order of running the scripts is not an issue this time, with the exception that before executing `Whittaker_biomes_plot.R` one must run `Extract_temp_rainfall.R`.

-### Whittaker biomes graph
+### Whittaker biomes
 PL records are placed within the Whittaker biomes polygons based on their temperature-precipitation pairs.

 See `Whittaker_biomes_plot.R` script and the helper script `Extract_temp_rainfall.R`.
 The helper script must be run before making the graph, since `Whittaker_biomes_plot.R` relays on the temperature-precipitation raster extractions.